University Study in Australia: University of Sydney

 - University of Sydney personal essay

 In addition to completing the Learning Abroad Center's Online application checklist, you must also submit an application and supporting materials directly to the University of Sydney.
-Once your application has been reviewed and endorsed by the Learning Abroad Center, instructions for how to follow up with Sydney will be sent to you.
+Once your application has been reviewed and endorsed by the Learning Abroad Center, instructions for how to follow up with the University of Sydney will be provided to you.

 Next Steps

-Affiliate organizations and partner universities will not accept applications from UMTC students without the endorsement of the Learning Abroad Center.
-Students must participate in affiliate organization and partner university programs through the standard Learning Abroad Center application process.
+Partner universities will not accept applications from UMTC students without the endorsement of the Learning Abroad Center.
+Students must participate in Partner university programs through the standard Learning Abroad Center application process.

 After You Apply